-Patien t Name: I DOB Addre ss: Telepł none # Date e: Incident # New Suspective Currer Currer Does in the Is a c to made Is path If YES in DICAL DECISION-MA onset of altered mental sta ected suicidal or homicida ent suicidal ideations or ev patient present as a signif eir charge, continually atte ommunications barrier pre- ike an informed decision of ient unable to comprehene s circled to any of question atus or known or suspe al ideations or intent by vidence of recent self in ficant life-threat to self empts to enter an unsaft esent and patient is una or communicate a choir d the current situation ns 1-6, and the patient cted head trauma caller/family/co nflicted harm pre or others (i.e. ur e area, or exhibit able to understan ce? and its conseque is refusing treat . a? ncerned citizens? sent? nable to care for minor(s) s unsafe behavior? d information in order nces? ment, they may not have c YES YES YES YES YES YES adequate decision NO NO NO NO NO NO Making capabilities.
-Contact a Battalion Chief, and request an ambulance response.
-B. ASSESSMENT / TREATMENT REFUSED: (Check all that apply) Patient deemed competent; declines all Fire Department care and further refuses all offers of ambulance response.
-Patient deemed competent, accepts the following pre-hospital care: C. PATIENT / GUARDIAN / POWER OF ATTORNEY HAS BEEN ADVISED: (Check all that apply) That significant risk(s) could be involved with refusal of Fire Department treatment , related from, but not limited to; exacerbation of present complaint / condition / injuries, or the possibility of significant disability and/or death occurring from refusal of emergent medical care.
-Patient has been informed of their right to refuse pre-hospital treatment and/or offer of ambulance response.
-The evaluation and/or treatment provided to you by Fire Department personnel is not a substitute for medical evaluation and treatment by a doctor.
+Patien t Name: I DOB Addre ss: Telepł none # Date e: Incident # New Suspective Currer Currer Does in the Is a c to made Is path If YES in DICAL DECISION-MA onset of altered mental sta ected suicidal or homicida ent suicidal ideations or ev patient present as a signif eir charge, continually atte ommunications barrier pre- ike an informed decision of ient unable to comprehene s circled to any of question atus or known or suspe al ideations or intent by vidence of recent self in ficant life-threat to self empts to enter an unsaft esent and patient is una or communicate a choir d the current situation ns 1-6, and the patient cted head trauma caller/family/co nflicted harm pre or others (i.e. ur e area, or exhibit able to understan ce? and its conseque is refusing treat . a? ncerned citizens? sent? nable to care for minor(s) s unsafe behavior? d information in order nces? ment, they may not have c YES YES YES YES YES YES YES YES NO NO NO NO NO NO Making ities.
+Contact a Battalion (ESSMENT / TREATM Patient deemed compete MENT REFUSED: (Check all that a rs of ambulance re esponse.
+C. PAT exacerbation of present occurring from refusal of POWER OF ATTO could be involved with complaint / condition of emergent medical ca RNEY HAS B n refusal of Fire I / injuries, or the are. ated from, but not lisability and/or d limited to; eath The evaluation and/or treatment provided to you by Fire Department personnel is not a substitute for medical evaluation and treatment by a doctor.
 We advise you to get medical evaluation and treatment.
 D. PATIENT SIGNATURE: (This section to be completed by patient or patient representative) I (we), the undersigned, hereby certify that I (we) refuse recommended treatment for: nyselfminor less than 18Other: , to preserve life/limb or promote recovery of health.
 I (we), having been so advised by the Fire Department personnel that above treatment is recommended, hereby accept all responsibility connected with my (our) refusal and release of Nixa Fire Protection District, their employees, Medical Director, and administrative officers from any and all liability or claims resulting from any such refusal or advised care.
 I further understand that I should immediately contact the EMS system via 911, my personal physician, or emergency department physician should further medical care be required.
 Patient Patient Representative St ignature (must be of le Date: Print Name: Fire per sonnel Signature Date: Print Name: Witness Signature (must be of leg ral age) Date: Print Name: